 6. Fender American Special Telecaster

-The first Telecaster guitar was designed by Leo Fender himself, and saw the light of day as the Broadcaster in 1950, a year later it was marketed as the Fender Telecaster, and since then it is one of the most iconic electric guitars that has shaped the history of music.
+The first Telecaster instrument was designed by Leo Fender himself, and saw the light of day as the Broadcaster in 1950, a year later it was marketed as the Fender Telecaster, and since then it is one of the most iconic electric guitars that has shaped the history of music.
 The Fender American Special Telecaster is a special American edition of this guitar, one of the most premium editions from Fender.
 For the price of right under $1000, I think this is a bargain.

 Like a proper Telecaster, this model uses alder tonewood as well, a feature that Fender has refused to change since its first introduction, and rightly so.
 If you have heard about Telecasters before, then I do not need to tell you about the classic single-cutaway body shape of this masterpiece.

 It is covered in a three-tone sunburst urethane finish, it is connected to a beautiful and sleek maple neck that is very light, has a 9.5-inch radius board with a C-shape and a satin finish to make it extremely playable.
 It features a maple fretboard with 22 jumbo frets, simply breathtaking.
-I mean if it wasn’t perfect Jimmy Page wouldn’t record the Stairway to Heaven solo on this guitar.
+I mean if it wasn’t perfect Jimmy Page wouldn’t record the Stairway to Heaven solo on this electric guitar.

 Electronics wise the Fender American Special Telecaster is equipped with two Texas Special Tele single-coil pickups located on the neck and the bridge.
 This layout is controlled by the three-way pickup selector switch, a master tone control and master volume control, all these are connected to the Fender’s Greasebucket tone circuit.